albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 highlighted by a black/yellow circle.
 The airport will be added to the flight plan as departure too.

 You can also click on the airport icon and select it for departure.
-A runway will be automatically assigned as departure position.
+The airport center will be automatically assigned as departure position.

 En-Route Waypoints
 ~~~~~~~~~~~~~~~~~~